 His name is José David Cordona.
 He is from Columbia.
 The amazing thing is that he finished this very difficult, uphill race in 2 hours 56 minutes and 20.7 seconds.
 That is so hard to believe.

-By the way, the woman who came in 1st place (Maude Mathys from from Switzerland) actually finished 9th overall in 3 hours 12 minutes and 56 seconds.
+By the way, the woman who came in 1st place (Maude Mathys who is from from Switzerland) actually finished 9th overall in 3 hours 12 minutes and 56 seconds.
 The woman who finished 2nd (Michelle Maier from Bavaria) finished 3 hours 23 minutes and 7.3 seconds.
 And that woman who won the race 25 years ago (Petra Eggenschwiller from Switzerland) came in 3rd in 3 hours 35 minutes and 8.5 seconds.
 These women are astounding.
 Actually every one of these racers are astounding.
 How can anybody run uphill for 26.2 miles.

 All in all it was a very fun day.
 We went out for pizza for dinner.
 Probably going to rain again tomorrow.
 I have to remind myself that we are Oregonians.
 We just don’t like seeing rain in the forecast for the rest of our time here.
 We have had such a great time so far that we will still be happy.